PaulTr27/XerxesAdminPanel/README.md

 This safely powers down the VM and saves your computer's resources.
 Use `vagrant up` to instantly resume your work tomorrow.

 ## Notes
-- If there is any enquiry about setting up or development process in general, contact me in Discord or drop an email at thienphu.tran@students.mq.edu.au
+- If there is any enquiry about setting up or the development process in general, contact me in Discord or drop an email at thienphu.tran@students.mq.edu.au